 Fly Rods, Fly Lines & Leaders

-The following table summarises these recommendations, and it is also available as a download information sheet from the Novar Fishings Guest Zone:
+The following table summarises these recommendations, and is also available as a PDF download.

 1. Summer low is defined as the water level that is exceeded for 95% of the time (95 percentile).
 The water level will be below this for approximately 18 days in an average year.
 The base level (summer low) for the River Alness as measured on the SEPA gauge in Alness is 40cm.
 A measurement of 70cm on the SEPA gauge in Alness is therefore 30cm (1 ft) above summer low.